nadimsf/neat-starter/src/posts/the-cmo-it-stack-has-arrived.md

 ---
-title: The CMO IT Stack Has Arrived
+title: The CMO IT Stack
 description: There's been an explosion of tools to enable marketers but getting insights from data remains unsolved.
 author: Nadim Hossain